 Benefit Description You Pay In-Network and Out-of-Network benefits (cont.)
-CDHP Value Option Services rendered or billed by schools, residential treatment centers, or half-way houses, and members of their staffs except when preauthorized All charges All charges • Nursing care requested by, or for the convenience of, the patient or the patient's family Home care primarily for personal assistance that does not include a mental component and is not diagnostic, therapeutic, or rehabilitative • Transportation (other than professional ambulance services), such as by ambulette or medicab Note: OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
+CDHP Value Option Transportation (other than professional ambulance services), such as by ambulette or medicab All charges All charges Note: OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
 OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.
-Note: Exclusions that apply to other benefits apply to these mental health and substance abuse benefits, unless the services are included in a treatment plan that we approve.
+Note: Exclusions that apply to other benefits apply to these mental health and substance abuse benefits.